stevenvelozo/orator/README.md

-# orator
+# Orator

-Orator API Server
+Orator API Server, meant to interact well with Fable, Meadow and FoxHound.